Healthy Homes Assessment Pirimai

 Pirimai Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Pirimai and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory for all Pirimai and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.
+• Landlords and property managers must keep records that prove the conformance to each Healthy Homes Standard that apply or will be applied during the tenure of your rental home.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

-• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes